 ½ cup raw, unsalted almond butter

-⅓ cup maple syrup or honey
+⅓ cup maple syrup

 2 eggs or 2 flax eggs (1 tablespoon ground flaxseed and 3 tablespoons water for each egg)

 2 teaspoons pumpkin pie spice